 A written policy is the foundation of a drug-free workplace program.
-Every organizations should tailor their policy to meet specific needs.
+Every organization should tailor their policy to meet specific needs.
 However, the most effective policies:

 - State why the policy was put in place.
 The rationale may be as simple as a company's commitment to protecting the safety, health and well-being of its employees and patrons.

 - Give a clear description of prohibited behaviors.
 At a minimum, this should include a statement such as, "The use, possession, transfer or sale of illegal drugs by employees in the workplace is prohibited."